mobify/mobifyjs/www/docs/template-reference.md

     </div>

-We recommend you prefix all classes and IDs introduced in templates with `x-` to allow you to easily identify content introduced with the template.
+We recommend you prefix all classes and IDs introduced in templates with `x-` to allow you to identify content introduced with the template.